uniwebcms/component-library-template/README2.md

 ## Project Structure

-This project is organized to support multiple component libraries:
+This project is organized to support multiple component libraries.
+Each library is a complete module that can power multiple websites, and libraries can share common components:

 ```
 src/